UnityRPG/3-Modifiers-And-Abilities/README.md

 ### 41 Adding Special Ability UI
 1. Adding special ability icons to slots
 2. Fixing bug with game window resizing.

+### 42 Level Design Paradigms
+1. Discussing our current Linear approach
+2. Introducing a range of level design paradigms and what they could mean for your game.